 Theo: I believe that inspiration can nudge whomever it visits.
 The problem is, who would be sensitive towards that, and who would not.
 When you get nudged and you’re indifferent, inspiration will find someone else.
 So, if you’d like to find poetry around you, there’s only one key: don’t be indifferent.

 Poetry is not always about words.
-We can see this from the way the Universe create poetry; could be from the rainbow, the colours of sundown, the breeze that caresses your face, salty sea that sticks to your skin, the traces of sand on the sole of your feet.
+We can see this from the way the Universe creates poetry; could be from the rainbow, the colors of sundown, the breeze that caresses your face, the salty sea that sticks to your skin, the traces of sand on the sole of your feet.

 The exotic natural landscape of Ambon also gives a stimulus for me, who grew up there, to create.
-I don’t know, but I feel as if the ocean is not only blue, but there’s a richer gradation of colours.
+I don’t know, but I feel as if the ocean is not only blue, but there’s a richer gradation of colors.
 And the mountains are not always green.
-They can have hues of salted egg.
+They can have hues of salted eggs.
 There, I learned to see all possibilities in the midst of all impossibilities.

 How do you stay true to your art, to the creative force inside of you?